 Facelift in Beverly Hills

-seek to improve a number of visible signs of aging in the face and neck.
+Candidates for a facelift surgery (rhytidectomy) seek to improve several visible signs of aging in the face and neck.
+These signs include:

 - Sagging in the middle of the face

 - Deep creases along the nose extending to the corner of the mouth (nasolabial folds)